hemicharly/api-gateway-grpc-microservice/README.md

 ##### 2.1.
 Start project in mode development

-* To create proto interfaces in the project, use the script `script/protoc.sh`:
+* To create proto interfaces in the project gRPC microservices, use the script `script/protoc.sh`:

     `yarn protoc`